gugell/Math-Parser-Swift/README.md

 # About
-Math expression parser written in Swift and Java.
+Library which evaluates mathematical expression stored in string.
+Library is written in Swift v1.2.

 # Licence
 Code is distributed under the <a href="https://github.com/Sourcegasm/Math-Parser/blob/master/LICENSE">MIT licence</a>.